 Thus, pastor Andrew Brunson was released from Turkish prisons on 12 October 2018 as a result of the action taken by the ECLJ before the European institutions and the UN, working jointly with the American Center for Law and Justice (ACLJ) which organized a petition and appeared before the United States Congress.
 Moreover, the ECLJ intervened last 8 July at the UN to denounce John Cao’s situation, being arbitrarily detained in China since March 2017.
 This man, a pastor as well, was convicted for organizing illegal border crossings.
 Despite the appeal against this sentence, he remains detained in harsh conditions.
 Encouraged by the ECLJ, his wife spoke at the UN to denounce this situation which is utterly absurd as her husband’s humanitarian work was known to the local authorities and the Chinese government (see here for her intervention).

 On a more global basis, the ECLJ denounces Christians situations in various States worldwide: Turkey, Bolivia, Egypt, Iran, Iraq, Kazakhstan, China, Nigeria, Pakistan.
 The ECLJ is especially involved in the process of the Universal Periodic Review (UPR), in which it provides reports intended to inform the United Nations Human Rights Council of the various violations of the freedom of religion within those States.
 The ECLJ is also devoted to the Christians’ situation within Europe itself.
-At the behest of the NGO Open Doors, the research associates of the ECLJ provide, for example, information about the persecution of Christians in France.
+At the behest of the Observatory on intolerance and discrimination against Christians in Europe, the research associates of the ECLJ provide, for example, information about the persecution of Christians in France.

 Through all those actions, the ECLJ is working to raise awareness, within the European institutions, of how important and serious the worldwide persecutions towards Christians on account of their faith is.
 The aim is for those institutions to strongly urge the persecutory States to bring this situation to an end.